John Hart (South Australian colonist): Early life

 Hart was born in England, son of journalist/newspaper publisher John Harriott Hart and Mary Hart née Glanville. probably at 23 Warwick Lane off Newgate Street, London, and baptised at Christ Church Greyfriars, London.
 At 12 years of age he first went to sea, visiting Hobart, Van Diemen's Land (now Tasmania, Australia) in September 1828 in the Magnet.
 In 1832 Hart was in command of the schooner Elizabeth, a sealer operating from Tasmania and visiting Kangaroo Island and Gulf St Vincent.
-In 1833 he took Edward Henty to and from Portland Bay.
-In 1836 he was sent to London to purchase another vessel, and returning in the Isabella took the first livestock from Tasmania to South Australia in 1837.
-On the return voyage the Isabella was wrecked off Cape Nelson and Hart lost everything he had.
 Early January 1838 he was "on the River Murray near Mount Hope" (perhaps the Lachlan near Hillston) and foresaw the great thoroughfare it would become in the second half of that century.
-He went to Adelaide and John B. Hack sent him to Sydney to buy a vessel in which he brought stock to Portland Bay.
-Some of this stock he successfully brought overland to South Australia.
 Hack also gave Hart two acres (0.8 ha) of land in Adelaide.
 In 1839 he managed a whaling station at Encounter Bay.

 In January 1843 Hart sailed to England in command of the South Australian Company's ageing barque Sarah and Elizabeth, delivering it to London for sale.
 Aboard as a passenger was the explorer John Hill, from whom Hart had just purchased Section 2112 at Port Adelaide, in partnership with Jacob Hagen.
 In December 1843 Hart returned to Adelaide in command of the barque Augustus of which he was part owner with Jacob Hagen and Hagen's brother.
 Among the passengers was the artist George French Angas.

-After another voyage to England he gave up the sea in 1846, and settled near Port Adelaide, where he joined with H. Kent Hughes as merchants Hughes and Hart then, as Hart & Company, established large and successful flour mills.
+He settled near Port Adelaide, where he joined with H. Kent Hughes as merchants Hughes and Hart then, as Hart & Company, established large and successful flour mills.
 His flour mill at the Port was regarded as one of the best, and "Hart's Flour" commanded the highest prices in Australia.
 John Hart & Co. merged with the Adelaide Milling Company in 1882.

 He was a member of the Agricultural and Horticultural Society and its president from 1858 to 1859.

-He became interested in copper mining, and some imputations having been made of underhand dealings in connection with leases, challenged inquiry.
-A select committee completely exonerated Hart stating that his conduct in every particular had been that of a strictly honourable and upright man.